 Get Your Winter Winners at Ward’s

 No matter what you need for your winter feasts, Ward’s Supermarket has it all.
-From the freshest fruits, vegetables, and herbs in town to a wide selection of quality meats, local foods, baked goods, and a wide assortment of beer and wine, stop on by to stock up well for your cold-weather eating enjoyment.
+From the freshest fruits, vegetables, and herbs in town to a wide selection of quality meats, local foods, baked goods, and a wide assortment of beer and wine, stop by to stock up on winter produce and foods.